delepoulle/rawls/README.md

 Description
 -----------

 `rawls` is a python package developed during a thesis project.
 It enables to manage `.rawls` image file extension.
 The image extension `.rawls` is used to store all samples values of images obtained during rendering of synthesis images.
-This output extension is available in a custom version of [pbrt-v3](https://github.com/prise-3d/pbrt-v3) renderer.
+This output extension is available in a custom version of [pbrt-v3](https://github.com/prise-3d/pbrt-v3) details.

 Installation
 ------------